-preliminary agency determinations on a number of matters that can only be determined after public comment and hearing has occurred.
-The statute should be revised to make clear that these preliminary determinations may be made on the basis of the agency's information and belief.
+Existing law requires an agency's notice of proposed action and the accompanying initial statement of reasons to include preliminary agency determinations on a number of matters that can only be determined definitively after public comment and hearing have occurred.
+The statute should be revised to make clear that these preliminary determinations may be made on the basis of the agency's belief.